Anthony D. Sayre: Political career

-For the next thirty years, Sayre politically aligned himself with his uncle John Tyler Morgan's Bourbon Democrat faction of the southern Democratic Party, and he represented both cities and counties in various capacities.
+For the next thirty years, from 1880 to 1909, Sayre politically aligned himself with his uncle John Tyler Morgan's Bourbon Democrat faction of the Southern Democrats, and he represented both cities and counties in various capacities.
 Sayre served as clerk of the city court from 1883 to 1889, and next as Montgomery County's representative in the Alabama House of Representatives from 1890 to 1893.

-According to Harvard political scientists Steven Levitsky and Daniel Ziblatt, Sayre—as an ambitious state legislator serving in the Alabama House of Representatives—played a pivotal role in disenfranchising the black population in the Cotton State and ushering in the Jim Crow era in Alabama.
-Sayre drafted and introduced the landmark 1893 Sayre Act which he boasted was designed to "eliminate the Negro from politics, and in a perfectly legal way."
+According to Harvard political scientists Steven Levitsky and Daniel Ziblatt, Anthony Sayre—as an ambitious state legislator serving in the Alabama House of Representatives—played a pivotal role in the disfranchisement of the black population in the Cotton State and ushering in Alabama's Jim Crow era.
+Drawing on his legal expertise, Sayre drafted and introduced the landmark 1893 Sayre Act which he boasted was designed to "eliminate the Negro from politics, and in a perfectly legal way."

-Drawing upon his legal expertise, Sayre's shrewdly crafted legislation used "creative ways to reduce the influence of blacks" in Alabama politics and "made the voting process difficult for poor and illiterate blacks and whites through small changes to the election system."
-According to historian C. Vann Woodward, Sayre's discriminatory legislation explicitly "prohibited assistance in marking ballots, thus providing means of disfranchising thousands of illiterate voters, white as well as black."
-In the words of a contemporary party leader, the goal of Sayre's bill was to "maintain white supremacy, and to have a ticket selected where only white men will vote."
+Sayre's legislation used "creative ways to reduce the influence of blacks" in Alabama politics and "made the voting process difficult for poor and illiterate blacks and whites through small changes to the election system."
+According to historian C. Vann Woodward, Sayre's discriminatory legislation "prohibited assistance in marking ballots, thus providing means of disfranchising thousands of illiterate voters, white as well as black."
+In the words of a contemporary party leader, Sayre's bill sought to "maintain white supremacy, and to have a ticket selected where only white men will vote."